NYPL/metadata-documentation/metadata/record-type.md

 ### Items
 * Items can be standalone or contained in Collections
-* Items in Collections can be contained just by a Collection and/or any of the Collection’s Containers
+* Items in Collections can be contained just by a Collection and/or any of the Collection's Containers
 * Collections and Containers can contain an unlimited number of Items

 ### Captures